makesaltlake/heimdall/README.md

 # Heimdall

-Heimdall is an access control system built by (and primarily for) [Make Salt Lake](https://makesaltlake.org).
+Heimdall is [Make Salt Lake](https://makesaltlake.org)'s access control system.
 It consists of a few different parts:

   - A web interface, written in Ruby on Rails.
 The rest of this README deals with the web interface.
   - A [component](backend) intended to run on an [ESP32](https://en.wikipedia.org/wiki/ESP32), one per door or other device that needs access control